-- 3D Printing Forum Mentions: We calculated how often the software is mentioned in leading 3D printing forums (e.g. 3dprintboard.com).
+- 3D Printing Forum Mentions: We calculated how often the software is mentioned in leading 3D printing forums (e.g. 3dprintboard.com or 3D Hubs Talk).

 - 3D Printing Video Mentions: This number shows how often the software is tagged in 3D printing videos on YouTube.
 It includes mentions such as “3D printing with XY”, “XY tutorial for 3D printing”, etc.

-- 3D Printing Databases: This is a score that shows how often 3D models in 3D printing databases and communities were tagged with a specific software.
+- 3D Models in 3D Printing Databases: This is a score that shows how often 3D models in 3D printing databases and communities were tagged with a specific software.
 A higher score means that many 3D printable models were tagged with the name of this software.

 - 3D Printing Google Score: This number shows how often the software is mentioned in the context of 3D printing on Google.

-But now, let’s take a look at the results: here are the 25 most popular 3D modeling software programs for 3D printing based on various popularity variables.
+But now, let’s take a look at the results: here are the 20 most popular 3D modeling programs for 3D printing, based on various popularity variables.

 Blender and SketchUp top the list!

-As already pointed out, niche products also have a hard time scoring well on this list – which doesn’t mean that they are any less worthy.
-ZBrush (which ranked 9th) is hands-down the most popular digital sculpting software.
+Rank 9, ZBrush: As already pointed out, niche products have a hard time scoring well on this list – which doesn’t mean that they are any less worthy.
+ZBrush is hands-down the most popular digital sculpting software.
 When creating figurines, magical creatures, and any other organic object it’s probably the mightiest software to go with.